‘Sometimes you’ve got to take risks for the unknown. You don’t know what you are going into but you’ve got to take that risk.’

-Relationship is the heart of Entelechy’s practice, a living connection enabled by and expressed in art.
+Relationship is Entelechy’s heart, a living connection enabled by and expressed in art.
 But this is not the ‘relational aesthetics’ of contemporary art.
-The elements that fuse to compose a piece – aesthetic, practical, intellectual, narrative, physical, symbolic, emotional – are contributed by everyone.
-‘Bed’ was not conceived by a single, designated artist.
+The elements that fuse to compose a piece—aesthetic, practical, intellectual, narrative, physical, symbolic, emotional—are contributed by everyone.
+‘Bed’ was not conceived by a single artist.
 It was shaped slowly through the regular act of being together in a shared creative process.

 This relationship is rooted in continuity, commitment and openness.
-People speak from the heart because what they are talking about is important and time is short.
-Here, ‘vulnerable’ can be a matter of life and death, not feelings.
-When the Entelechy Arts Elders Company tours its work, everyone involved knows that the effort may be too much.
+People speak from the heart because what they talk about matters and time is short.
+Here, ‘vulnerable’ is not a label: it’s a fact of life and death.
+When the Elders’ Company travels, everyone knows that the effort may actually be too much.
 Age and frailty are real.
 The group has had to conduct its own rituals to mark its lost members.
 The work continues, not despite the risks: because of them.

 Sometimes, the creative work done in community centres and care homes demands a bigger forum.
-There is something that wants to communicate more widely and then ideas developed in workshops emerge, blinking in the glare of public space.
+There is something that wants to communicate more widely and then ideas developed in workshops emerge blinking into public space.
 ‘Bed’ is one of those.
-First presented in 2016 at a street art festival, the piece had been evolving for five or six years before finding its current form.
+Formally premiered in 2016 at a street art festival, the piece had been evolving for five or six years before finding its current form.
 The elders first gained experience of semi-improvised performance on London’s South Bank during the Capital Age Festival when they engaged visitors in structured conversations.
-The group were becoming aware of the power that silent attention can have in the interaction of performer and audience, something that David Slater, Entelechy’s director, had experienced in some sessions he’d participated in with the Rajni Shah company.
-The group started exploring how to enable people to sense the space between them and choose if and how to enter it.
+The group were exploring the power of silent attention in the interaction of performer and audience.
+Working with David Slater, they began to investigate how to help people first sense the space between them, and then choose whether and how to enter it.

-These formal ideas connected with the sense of invisibility that members of the elders company often talked about.
-They felt that old age had simply erased them from the consciousness of younger people who, seeing them as of no interest, didn’t see them at all.
-They were very conscious of the burden of loneliness this invisibility placed on millions of people, even if – or perhaps because – their own lives are enriched by the friendships and support that come from working with Entelechy Arts.
+These formal ideas connected with elders’ sense of invisibility in the world.
+They felt that old age had erased them from the consciousness of younger people who, seeing them as of no interest, didn’t see them at all.
+They were aware of the burden of loneliness this invisibility placed on millions of people, even if—or perhaps because—their own lives are enriched by the friendships and support that come from being part of Entelechy Arts.

 ‘It has quite an impact, doesn’t it?
 It’s sort of shocking.’